Activist investor Bramson calls time on 3i investment

 Sherborne said it had bought the stake at an average net cost of 266p per share and had sold or hedged the shares for 367p each, which would represent a 38 percent return.

-Last year Sherborne raised 207 million pounds with the aim of investing in an unspecified listed company it considered undervalued.
+Last year Sherborne raised 207 million pounds ($329.7 million) with the aim of investing in an unspecified listed company it considered undervalued.

 "The investment manager has indicated that it believes that the risk of and rewards from new investments that it has identified offer better returns to the company's shareholders than a continuing investment in 3i," Sherborne said in a statement.